vsariola/stroboscope/README.md

-# stroboscopic - TIC-80 512b intro - Inércia 2022
+# stroboscope - TIC-80 512b intro - Inércia 2022

-This repository contains the unpacked source for the TIC-80 512b intro "stroboscopic", made by pestis / brainlez Coders! and released at Inércia 2022 512b compo.
+This repository contains the unpacked source for the TIC-80 512b intro "stroboscope", made by pestis / brainlez Coders! and released at Inércia 2022 512b compo.

 Tested with TIC-80 1.0.2164 pro.
 Packed with